Limited EvidenceCarotenoid Antioxidant3 products compared

 Based on analysis of thousands of customer reviews across Lycopene products.

-"I've read that lycopene prevents prostate cancer — is this true?"
+"I've read that lycopene is protective against prostate cancer — is this true?"

-The evidence does not support saying lycopene prevents prostate cancer.
+The evidence does not support positioning lycopene as a prostate cancer preventive.
 The Harvard Health Professionals Follow-Up Study found an observational association between high lycopene dietary intake and prostate health outcomes — but this is correlation in 47,000 men, not a controlled intervention.
 Men who eat the most lycopene-rich foods may also have healthier overall diets, exercise more, and smoke less.
 Randomized controlled trials of lycopene supplementation for prostate cancer prevention have had mixed results.
 Lycopene may contribute to a healthy dietary pattern that supports prostate tissue, but supplement labels and content claiming cancer prevention are overstepping what the evidence shows.
 This page frames lycopene as a prostate health maintenance antioxidant for healthy men 50+ — not a cancer preventive.

 "Should I take lycopene for my elevated PSA?"